Declan-Combley/math/README.md

 # Math

-A simple math language written in python because i'm to braindead to use C, and falinng maths.
+A simple math language written in python because i'm to brain-dead to use C, and i'm failing maths.

 ## Quickstart
 ```shell